Modal window design: best practices for in-app engagement

 • Confirmation modals should restate the intended action clearly.
 For example: "Delete photo?"

 One of the biggest advantages of modals over smaller patterns is that they can easily accommodate visual content.
-Images can be added under the title or as a hero image for extra emphasis.
+Hero images can be added under the title for extra emphasis.
 Short videos or GIFs can help demonstrate how a feature works, add a human touch, or even just a dose of humor.
+Product screenshots are particularly effective for feature announcements - they show users exactly what's new rather than just telling them.

 The body text can be as long as a few short paragraphs, or as short as a sentence.
 As with any UX writing, be clear and concise.